Tuesday, July 17, 2018

 There is a point when too many large retailers may be drawing capital away from the community and transferring it to investors residing in other places.
 Each product bought has a cost; of which labor is only one.
 Whatever profit is earned is transferred back to shareholders who do not spend money buying from local stores.
 Large retailers do create convenience and value for local shoppers up to a point but then can start to kill off small businesses and the possibility of future growth that comes through the unique culture and attractions of the area.

 It is important to think of input and output of capital in the cities.
 Input occurs when products are produced and sold here.
-Output occurs when product are produced elsewhere and profits leave to corporate headquarters located somewhere else.
+Output occurs when product are produced elsewhere and profits are realized in other areas.
 Local shopping, tourism, and industry create new capital while large retailers usually have net loss to capital in the area.
 Increasing input means capitalizing on our strengths!

 Where Should We Go?